dcycle/docker-mockhttp/README.md

 You will create a new directory structure [like this one](https://github.com/dcycle/docker-mockhttp/tree/master/example-responses).

+You can define the responses and the headers for given calls in YAML files.

 Each subdirectory will contain a response, consisting of metadata and a response file.

 Let's say your directory is named './example-responses', you will share it with your container like this: